Rafostar/clapper/doc/reference/clapper/clapper-enhancers.md

 writing plugins and is a [class@GObject.Object] sublass implementing one or more of interfaces that Clapper library provides.

-Due to the plugins nature, written enhancer can be either submitted to the main [Clapper Enhancers repository](https://github.com/Rafostar/clapper-enhancers) when it seems useful for more than a single application.
-Alternatively, it can be shipped as part your application.
+Due to plugins nature, written enhancer can be either submitted to the main [Clapper Enhancers repository](https://github.com/Rafostar/clapper-enhancers) when it seems useful for more than a single application or it can be shipped as part your application.
 Users can also write their own/custom local enhancer plugins.

 ### Loading Enhancers